-Are concussions related to Alzheimer's disease?December 26th, 2013 in Neuroscience /
+Are concussions related to Alzheimer's disease?December 26, 2013 in Medicine & Health / Neuroscience

 A new study suggests that a history of concussion involving at least a momentary loss of consciousness may be related to the buildup of Alzheimer's-associated plaques in the brain.
 The research is published in the December 26, 2013, online issue of Neurology, the medical journal of the American Academy of Neurology.

 "Interestingly, in people with a history of concussion, a difference in the amount of brain plaques was found only in those with memory and thinking problems, not in those who were cognitively normal," said study author Michelle Mielke, PhD, with Mayo Clinic in Rochester, Minn.

 For the study, people from Olmsted County in Minnesota were given brain scans; these included 448 people without any signs of memory problems and 141 people with memory and thinking problems called mild cognitive impairment.
 Participants, who were all age 70 or older, were also asked about whether they had ever experienced a brain injury that involved any loss of consciousness or memory.